chihhaolin/DataScience/README.md

 # DataScience
-This is my Johns Hopkins University Data Science Course Project
+This is my Data Science Project